Steve-Fenton/stevefenton.co.uk/src/pages/blog/2009/04/pie-charts-are-bad.md

 So, what's wrong with this pie chart?
 While it's reasonably clear that the Conservative Party got the single biggest chunk of the vote, it is tough to tell the difference between the following three parties: UKIP, Labour, and the Liberal Democrats.
 This is a bit of a problem as the whole point of the chart should be to give us this kind of information.
 It is also hard to tell the difference between the next two parties: Green and BNP.

-Let’s rearrange the data onto a column chart.
+Let's rearrange the data onto a column chart.
 This is usually a good choice for comparing values, as readers only need to evaluate the height of each column.

 :::figure{.inset}
 :img{src="/img/2015/07/column001.png" alt="Fantastic Euro Election Column Chart" loading="lazy"}